 Also in 1999, PCU formalised a sponsorship agreement with Police Legacy, forging a closer relationship with the Police Family.
 In the same year PCU held its first Charity Golf Day which raised $14,000 for Police Legacy.

 In 1995 membership had increased to 42,500 and assets reached $250 million.
 The organisation also loaned a record $92 million in housing loans.

 In 1997, the Credit Union acquired the Penrith City Council Employee's Credit Union offering an improved range of products and services to these employees.

-PCU continued to enjoy strong growth and by the end of the decade, membership stood at 59,500 with assets having increased to $453 million.
+PCU continued to enjoy strong growth and by the end of the decade, assets increased to $453 million.

 Breaking into the Millennium